By Derek Lin, MPH

 More than $330,000 was appropriated for the fiscal year 2021 budget.
 This funding went to the NM Public Education Department to expand the New Mexico Grown Fruits and Vegetables for School Meals Program, to increase the availability of fruits and vegetables for students while supporting local growers and food systems.

-Funding Was Increased for TANF Transition Bonus Program
+Funding was Increased for the TANF Transition Bonus Program

 The NM Human Services Department received an appropriation of $1.8 million in federal funding for the TANF Transition Bonus Program, which provides $200 per month for up to 18 months for TANF participants who maintain at least 30 hours in paid employment per week.
 This program is meant to support parents in low-income families as they transition back into the workforce.
 Unfortunately, using federal funds makes the program difficult to administer and will likely result in a low participation rate due to the burdensome reporting requirements associated with federal funding.

-Even in light of these victories, much more work needs to be done – particularly in the wake of the pandemic, which hit after the 2020 regular session was over.
+Even in light of these victories, much more work needs to be done – particularly in the wake of the Covid delta surge, which hit after the 2021 regular session was over.
 Among our policy recommendations, we urge policymakers to:

-Fully Fund Food Banks, Food Pantries, and School Meal Programs
+Fully Fund Food Banks, Pantries, and School Meal Programs

 More than ever, New Mexicans are depending on food assistance programs to meet their nutritional needs.
 This increased demand during the pandemic has put significant strain on these systems, which have had to adapt in order to provide critical food support for more New Mexicans.
 The state can help strengthen the food assistance system and promote food security throughout the pandemic and after by ensuring that food banks, food pantries, and school meal programs are fully funded.